-AWS provides over 200 cloud services, including compute, storage, databases, analytics, networking, developer tools, management tools, security, and enterprise applications, to meet a wide range of use cases.
-To help you enable operational and risk auditing of your AWS accounts, AWS CloudTrail records actions taken by users, roles, and cloud services.
-It provides a key component for enabling security for AWS cloud services.
+Microsoft Azure provides over 200 cloud services - including compute, storage, databases, analytics, networking, developer tools, management tools, security, and enterprise applications - to meet a wide range of use cases.
+To help you enable operational and risk auditing of your Microsoft Azure accounts, Microsoft Azure Platform Logs record actions taken by users, roles, and cloud services.
+This is a key component of security for Microsoft Azure services.

-As your use of cloud services and infrastructure grows, Sysdig helps you automate the evaluation of CloudTrail events in real time using a flexible set of security rules.
-By continuously monitoring CloudTrail logs, you can detect and report suspicious cloud activity and events across a wide range of AWS cloud services.
+As your use of cloud services and infrastructure grows, Sysdig helps you automate the evaluation of Cloud Audit Log events in real time using a flexible set of security rules.
+By continuously monitoring CloudTrail logs, you can detect and report suspicious cloud activity and events across a wide range of Microsoft Azure services.